Analysis of U.S. Organic Sugar Imports & Consumption

 The IHS Markit Materials should not be considered investment advice or any form of recommendation to buy, sell or subscribe for any securities or make any other investment decisions or regarding IHS Markit’s customer’s corporate or legal structure, assets, liabilities or activities.
 IHS Markit Materials should not be relied on in making any investment or other decision.

-A study by the University of Tennessee find that over the past 10 years, candy corporations have posted high profits and a nearly double the return on investment compared to an average publicly traded U.S. firm.
+A peer-reviewed study, published in Agricultural Finance Review and conducted by by the University of Tennessee, found that over the past 10 years, candy corporations have posted high profits and a nearly double the return on investment compared to an average publicly traded U.S. firm.
 The high profitability and low volatility of the industry can be attributed, in part, to U.S. sugar policy, which provides a reliable supply of domestically produced sugar and the flexibility to ensure that supply always meets demand.

 America’s sugar farming families and workers support more than 151,000 jobs across more than two dozen states and contribute more than $23 billion to the economy each year, according to a study from the Agricultural and Food Policy Center at Texas A&M University.